devzendo/transputer-macro-assembler/README.md

 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification

 Remaining work:
+  * INCLUDE, in lieu of building linkable object files
   * binary map listing, showing symbols sorted by address and the binary dump at those addresses.
   * use types to enforce case of symbols/fixups consistently